 Bison Studio has an active user experience guided by scroll-triggered text and visuals.
 Almost every header and block of body copy has a sense of motion.
 With both horizontal and vertical movement, none of it sits still.
-With a fair amount of text occupying this space, animation keeps it from feeling like too much.
+A fair amount of text occupies this space, but text animation keeps it from feeling like too much.

 Smartup Visuals specializes in visual storytelling, with a focus on illustrations and other artistry.
 This is a gorgeous website, that’s right in line with who they are, demonstrating both their talents and expertise.

-This is a great example of how animated text can help to create a visual hierarchy, pointing us to what we should pay attention to first.
+This text animation examples shows how text effects can help to create a visual hierarchy, pointing us to what we should pay attention to first.